cially/cially/pangolin-setup.md

 3. Once you have created the resource, setup the authentication tab to your liking (for public dashboards, you will need to turn this off).

 4. Under the Proxy tab, we will do `cially-web` first so the web front is exposed.
-In IP / Hostname type `cially-web` and enter port 3001.
+In IP / Hostname type `cially-web` and enter port you used in your .env.
+This port number is determined by `PORT=` and not the `API-PORT=`.
 As it is a http resource we will leave the method as http.
 Hit Save Targets once you're done.

 <img width="1556" height="227" alt="{0B309AB9-71DF-4A4C-8229-67D3BF5FAA80}" src="https://github.com/user-attachments/assets/cfee9ec6-3980-49cd-b6c3-da153de62a7a" />